DISABILITY STUDIES: COURSES

 This four course equivalent sequence is a field placement, designed to enable students to apply and integrate the various theoretical perspectives and themes explored in the Disability Studies program.
 Students will work with people with disabilities in community agencies and programs and develop respectful and empowering professional skills.
 Students will also have the. opportunity to gain knowledge of an issue or area of specific interest.
 Students will acquire knowledge of the needs and issues relevant to at least one disability group.
 (Prerequisite: 37-301, 37-302: Semester 7 standing in Disability Studies Program) (Co-requisites: 37-401, 37-402).

 37-465.
-Community Orientation to Disability Issues 37-301.
-Theories of Disability and the Social Model
+Community Orientation to Disability Issues

 This two course equivalent sequence is a field placement, designed to enable students to apply and integrate the various theoretical perspectives and themes explored in the Disability Studies program through implementation of a community based project.
 Students will work with people with disabilities in community agencies and programs and develop respectful and empowering professional skills.
 Students will also have the opportunity to gain knowledge of an issue or area of specific interest.
-This will necessitate the development of an individual or group project of interest and importance to the organization involved.(Prerequisite: 37-301, 37-302: Semester 7 standing in Disability Studies Program)(Co-requisites: 37-401, 37-402).(Anti-requisite: 37-461)
+This will necessitate the development of an individual or group project of interest and importance to the organization involved.(Prerequisite: 37-301, 37-302: Semester 7 standing in Disability Studies Program)(Co-requisites: 37-401, 37-402).(Anti-requisite: 37-461) (Winter 2012: Offered as Pass/Non-Pass.)